QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Preliminaries: Association Rule Learning and Classification

+For numerical attributes, the standard definition of literal (Def.~\ref{def:literal}) results in problems with sparsity.
+For example, single values of temperature, such as ``Temperature=32'', could individually have too low support, hence any rule containing such a literal would not meet the prespecified support threshold.
+For this reason, quantitative attributes typically need to be discretised prior to the execution of association rule learning.
+The discretisation replaces the precise numerical value with an interval to increase the number of instances in data that are covered by literals.
+For example, when the temperature attribute is discretised, e.g., `Temperature=32' is replaced by `Temperature=(30,35]', more instances can match the latter value (interval) than the former value (specific number).

-Association rule learning is an algorithmic approach that was originally designed to discover interesting patterns in very large and sparse instance spaces \cite{DBLP:conf/sigmod/AgrawalIS93}.
-Quantitative features (attributes) need to be discretized prior to the execution of association rule learning and converted along with all nominal attributes to binary-valued features.
-The resulting rules correspond to high-density regions in data with boundaries aligned to the discretization breakpoints.
-This impairs precision, but improves computational efficiency on high-dimensional data, allowing association rule learning to be applied to much larger data than amenable to other types of analyses \cite[p.
+Once preprocessing has been applied, the learned rules correspond to high-density regions in data with boundaries aligned to the discretisation breakpoints.
+This can impair precision but improve computational efficiency on high-dimensional data, allowing association rule learning to be applied to much larger data than is amenable to other types of analyses \cite[p.
 492]{friedman2009elements}.

-The output of association rule learning algorithms is determined typically by two parameters: minimum confidence and support thresholds.
-The confidence of a rule is defined as $conf(r) = a/(a+b)$, where $a$ is the number of correctly classified objects, i.e. those matching rule antecedent as well rule consequent, and $b$ is the number of misclassified objects, i.e. those matching the antecedent, but not the consequent.
-The support of a rule is defined as $supp(r) = a/n$, where $n$ is the number of all objects (relative support), or simply as $a$ (absolute support).
-The main obstacles for a straightforward use of the discovered association rules as a classifier is the excessive number of rules discovered even on small datasets, and the fact that the generated rules can be contradicting and incomplete (no matching rule for a certain valid combination of attribute values).